George-83/endava-web-ui-task/README.md

-# Endava WEB UI Testing Project
+# WEB UI №1 Test Project

 This project provides automated tests for the public web site [https://www.saucedemo.com/](https://www.saucedemo.com/), built using **TypeScript** and the **Playwright** framework.